Nastel/tnt4j-streams-zorka/samples/ZorkaConnector/readme.md

                       JKool Cloud
 ```

-Zorka works as *java agent* in JMV by transforming and instrumenting your application classes the way you have
+Zorka works as *java agent* in JVM by transforming and instrumenting your application classes the way you have
 defined in Zorka scripts and Zorka configuration file `zorka.properties`.

 Zorka preparing Traces, and transporting these traces by means of binding socket to TNT4J-Streams Zorka connector.